 In 2009 our first project 'Benches' was inspired by conversations with strangers on public benches around Stoke-on-Trent.
-This led to an unshakeable commitment to centre our projects around the lived-experiences of the people we live alongside.
-As our work developed we sought ways of deepening participation in our projects, which has led to our unique creative practice of co-creation.
+This led to an unshakeable commitment to centre our projects around the lived experiences of the people we live alongside.
+As our work developed, we sought ways of deepening participation in our projects, which has led to our unique practice of co-creation.

-We now create our performances collaboratively with people telling their own stories, shaping their individual and collective narratives into a unique performance experiences which are supported and framed by a team of professional artists, whilst driven by the people who are experts in the experiences we are exploring..
+We create shows collaboratively with people telling their own stories, shaping their individual narratives into a unique collective performance.
+This process is supported by a team of professional artists who are highly skilled in community engagement.

-1:1 interviews – we always undergo a series of 1:1 interviews with willing participants to discuss the issues we are exploring.
-We take a rigorous ethical approach to all our interviews and group work, ensuring everyone we engage with understands where the information they share may go and has an opportunity to stay involved.
+1:1 interviews – We first undertake a series of 1:1 interviews to discuss the subject matter of the project.
+We take a rigorous ethical approach to all our interviews and group work, ensuring everyone we engage with has an opportunity to stay involved and understands how the information they share may be used.

-Workshops – alongside this we often hold workshops, as tasters of what to expect in our performance work and to engage more people in the performing arts in our city.
+Workshops – As part of our projects we often hold creative workshops, as tasters of what to expect in our performance work and to engage more people in the performing arts in our city.

-Research & development – We then take a committed group of people through to join us in researching a new site to hold the performance and how we might create a show together in this building.
-In this time we try out ideas, sing, dance, write and work together in groups... as well as lots of talking and eating together!
+Research and development – We then take a committed group of people through to join us in researching a new site and how we might create a performance together in this building.
+We discuss ideas, sing, dance, write and explore... as well as eating together!

 Rehearsal and performance – Finally we rehearse with our combined community and professional cast to realise a unique performance based on the journeys of all involved.
 We perform in iconic sites around Stoke-on-Trent, reanimating unused spaces.